Paul Atherton: Our London Lives

 In 2016 Atherton's video-diary, tracking sixteen years of his son's visits from his home in South Wales to see him in London, was edited down from over 300 hours of footage to a 77-minute film.
 Entitled Our London Lives the film screened as part of the exhibition "Recording A Life" in the Show Space area of the Museum of London.
 After the exhibition the film was taken into the museum's permanent collection.

 Personal life

-Atherton suffers from the disability Chronic Fatigue Syndrome, which has required him to use a wheelchair.
+Atherton has chronic fatigue syndrome, which has required him to use a wheelchair.
 As of 2023, Atherton was housed in a Central London hotel at the expense of Westminster City Council, which said it had offered him a permanent accommodation elsewhere but been refused by Atherton, who said the hotel suited his disability better.
+On the 22nd April 2026 he was awarded Freedom of the City of London at The Guildhall, London.
+Atherton said, "To have this given to me whilst I‘ve got holes in my shoes and I haven’t got a penny to my name, there is no greater honour."